Please note: This post contains affiliate links.

 Things to Do Near Oakhurst, California

-	After Bass Lake, travel 15 minutes south to North Fork and stop at The Gnarly Carrot.
+After Bass Lake, travel 10 miles (15 minutes) south to North Fork and stop at The Gnarly Carrot.

 This adorable family-run natural food market sources local produce and goods within a 50 miles radius.
 In addition to fresh food, they stock locally made honey, goat’s milk soap and rose geranium essential oils in glass packaging.

 TOP TIP: Try a lovingly crafted smoothie or juice.
 I personally enjoyed the Very Berry Citrus.
 I commend them for using paper straws.
 See my favorite sustainable essentials for other ideas to aid with conservation.

 Historic Stagecoach Stop (North Fork, CA)